 To begin an experiment, 3-5 ants were allowed onto the maze.
 The first ant to reach the reward was marked with acrylic paint and all other ants were returned to the nest.
-From now on, only the marked ant was allowed onto the setup via the drawbridge to make 48 visits to as many different odour pairs.
+From now on, only the marked ant was allowed onto the setup via the drawbridge to make 48 visits to 48 different odour pairs.
 While each pair was unique, each odour was presented multiple times over the course of the experiment.
-To prevent differences in reward association strengths between odours, each was presented as rewarded or unrewarded odour in alteration, so each odour was rewarded approximately once in 12 visits, resulting in 4 rewarded visits per odour (see ESM1).
+To prevent differences in reward association strengths between odours, each odour was presented as rewarded or unrewarded odour in alteration.
+Thus, each odour was rewarded approximately once in 12 visits, resulting in 4 rewarded visits per odour (see ESM1).
 As we did not have preference data on all odour pairs, we used a fixed experimental procedure, in which all ants experienced the same odour sequence (see table S1).
 This allowed us to investigate possible odour pair induced effects (e.g. ants always prefer odour A to B).
-Moreover, as the procedure was fixed, we could compare the two concepts (same/different) at each ant visit by taking the inverse performance of one of them (correct choice in the ‘different’ treatment = went to different odour = incorrect choice in the ‘same’ treatment).
+Moreover, as the procedure was fixed, we could compare the two concepts (same/different) at each visit by taking the inverse performance of one of them (correct choice in the ‘different’ treatment = went to different odour = incorrect choice in the ‘same’ treatment).
 The sequence of left and right was fixed, with each side being rewarded in half of the visits and half of the ants starting with either side being rewarded.

 (d) Statistical analysis

 All statistical models were generalized linear mixed-effect models (GLMM) (Bolker et al. 2009) produced with the glmmTMB function (Brooks et al. 2017) in R version 3.6.1 (R Core Team 2019).
 Since ants from 8 different colonies were tested, each of which made repeated visits, we included each ant ID nested in colony as random intercept factors in all models.
 Each model was tested for fit and dispersion using the DHARMa package (Hartig 2019).
 Post-hoc tests were conducted using estimated marginal means (Lenth 2019).
-Recipient Operant Characteristic (ROC) curves (Fawcett 2006) were calculated using the package pROC (Robin et al. 2011).
-An annotated script and output for all data handling and statistical analysis is presented in ESM1.
-The complete raw data is provided in ESM2.
+Receiver Operating Characteristics (ROC) curves (Fawcett 2006) were calculated using the package pROC (Robin et al. 2011).

 Rule learning performance

-The performance (correct/incorrect decisions) of ants in the two treatments was analysed separately for the ‘same’ and the ‘different’ treatment.
+The performance (correct/incorrect decisions) of ants was analysed separately for the ‘same’ and the ‘different’ treatment.
 The binomial GLMM predictors were defined a priori, following Forstmeier and Schielzeth (2011), as:

 Decision (correct/incorrect) ~ Visit (1:48) * Side (left/right) + random intercept (Colony/Ant_ID)